 When released in 2010, the product was subject to some criticism due to technical difficulties and hardware problems.
 A new release in 2011 upgraded the storage capacity from 320GB to 1TB but didn’t address all the customer complaints.

-These features make the T-Box special.
+That feature makes the T-Box special.
 If you can get your hands on one, it’s still a device you are going to love next to your TV set.
 So let’s help you through the steps to set up your T-box.

 Now that you’re familiar with the components of your new device and the safety precautions to be taken, let’s move towards setting it up on your TV and connecting it to a broadband internet connection.
 This isn’t really a tough process, and can be done within 5 to 10 minutes.
 Your Telstra T-Box can also be easily connected to your home theatre system, if you have one.